Fenkey/irma/README.md

 Check the config.in & config.h files and do 'make' to build it.
 ```

-The source links of above packages as below:
+The source links of above packages might refer as below:

 * `mono`: <a src="https://github.com/mono/mono.git">https://github.com/mono/mono.git</a>
 * `openssl`: <a src="https://github.com/openssl/openssl.git">https://github.com/openssl/openssl.git</a>